Daybreak:Volume 1 Chapter 3

 Japanese archery, known as Kyudo, sought moral and spiritual enhancement alongside marksmanship improvement.
 With the motto of 'correct shooting is correct hitting', its practice emphasized form, purpose, and clarity of mind.
 For Kaede's often-bloated thoughts, it was a hobby that brought her inner peace and serenity.

-The leather glove proved as ill-fitting as her jacket, but Kaede paid it no heed as she slowly transitioned from loading into the firing stance, drawing the arrow back as she went.
-Her weak hand shook as she strained her meager strength to pull back the bowstring.
-Yet her eyes never left a block of stone that she chose as her target, located on the far side battlements.
-The familiar motions helped to clear her thoughts, transfix her focus on the target, and transform her mind into the arrow... or at least tried to.
+Kaede took an arrow from the quiver and raised the unfamiliar bow into the air.
+Her right hand then notched the arrow and pulled.
+Her weak arms shook as she strained her meager strength to retract the bowstring.
+She could barely pull any tension onto the wooden limbs, yet her eyes never left a block of stone that she chose from the far-side crenellations as her target.
+The familiar motions helped to clear her thoughts, transfix her focus on the target, and transform her mind into the arrow...

 Again, her thoughts rang out, struggling to suppress her rising disappointment alongside waves of other anxieties.